DeveloppeurPascal/librairies-samples-and-tests/README.md

-# librairies-samples-and-tests
+# Samples and tests programs for "librairies" project

-Samples and test programs for "DeveloppeurPascal/librairies" repository
+Samples and test programs for the "[DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies)" project.